Would you like your business to be more disability confident?

 I was born profoundly deaf and worked in the corporate sector as a professional for 30 years while running a disability network for employees with disabilities and long term health conditions.

-As the Co- chair of Ability EY, I also took part in several public speaking engagements both internally and externally to promote disability awareness and inclusion.
-I have been nominated for and won awards for our work as Co Chair of Ability EY.
+As the Co-Chair of Ability EY, I also took part in several public speaking engagements both internally and externally to promote disability awareness and inclusion.
+I have been nominated for and won awards for my work as Co-Chair of Ability EY.

-Since I left EY in 2021 I am now working as a freelance disability awareness trainer and public speaker on disability and inclusion.
+Since I left EY in 2021 I am now working as a freelance disability awareness trainer and public speaker on disability, inclusion and mental health.
+I also provide consultancy services for non-profit organisations e.g. RNID and SignHealth.

 Diversity & Inclusion Training

-I provide bespoke disability awareness training to companies and businesses to help them become more disability confident and inclusive for people with disabilities.
+I provide bespoke disability awareness training to businesses to help them become more disability confident and inclusive for people with disabilities.

-This training is based on on my personal lived experience of working as a professional with a disability and running an employee network, both in the corporate environment.
+This training is based on my personal lived experience of working as a professional with a disability and running an employee disability network, both in the corporate environment.

 Talks, Webinars, panel events